 MOVEMENT TO HELIOCENTRIC THEORY

 Tycho Brahe was an astronomer whose personal life was as varied as his astronomical one.
-Brahe had issues with the copernican model and proposed a Geo-Heliocentric Model where the Moon and Sun orbited Earth but everything else orbited the Sun.
+Brahe had issues with the Copernican model and proposed a Geo-Heliocentric Model where the Moon and Sun orbited Earth but everything else orbited the Sun.
 This system removed the epicycles of Ptolemy.
-He beleived Earth was too 'lazy' a body to move and his arguments were both religous and based on observation.
+He believed Earth was too 'lazy' a body to move and his arguments were both religious and based on observation.
 Later you will learn about parallax - how stars very subtly change apparent position over the course of a year.
-Brahe make innumerous naked eye observations over many years.
+Brahe made thousands of naked eye observations over many years.
 He said that no parallax was visible - indeed it would be difficult with the naked eye to measure any, Brahe made his observations without aid.

 Copernicus and Kepler's ideas were all well and good but where was the observational evidence.
-Ladies and Gentlement I give you Galileo Galilei.
-As well as being the only well known astronomer with two G's and four L's in his name, Galileo was the first telescopic observer to make published astronomical observations.
+Ladies and Gentlemen, I give you Galileo Galilei.
+As well as being the only well-known astronomer with two G's and four L's in his name, Galileo was the first telescopic observer to make published astronomical observations.
 He found two discoveries to provide evidence to support the heliocentric theory including:

 - Discovery of Jupiter's main moons - if everything orbited Earth, why did these obviously orbit Jupiter?